scimusmn/neoprene/readme.md

 # Misc.
 Q: Who's that guy in the picture?

-A: Why, that's [Wallace Carothers](http://en.wikipedia.org/wiki/Wallace_Carothers), the organic chemist who invented Nylon and helped lay the groundwork for the invention of Neoprene.
+A: Why, that's [Wallace Carothers](http://en.wikipedia.org/wiki/Wallace_Carothers) stretching a peice of Neoprene.
+Header's the the organic chemist who invented Nylon and helped lay the groundwork for the invention of Neoprene...the material...not this software.